kkelchte/kkelchte.github.io/docs/variance.md

 By Seeding both the canyon generator and the OUNoise file to a fixed number, we can make sure that the same canyon is generated.
 The experiment of above is repeated but with more models per parameter and only 1 canyon to fly through.
 Comparing the different trajectories in the same canyon might give a better intuition over the vairance of the different models.

 ![the canyon for evaluation]({{ "/imgs/17-12-20-canyon.png" | absolute_url }})

+The variance can also be due to severe overfitting.
+In that case a super simple model with only 3 conv layers might improve the stability a lot.